sain02/CST8916_Assignment2/Readme.md

 ---

 ## AI Usage Disclosure
-This report was partially generated using ChatGPT for:
+Used ChatGPT for :

 - Drafting sections
 - Structuring the report
 - Improving clarity and formatting

-All content has been reviewed, validated, and modified to reflect my own understanding of the topic.
+All content has been reviewed, validated, and modified by my own understanding of the topic.

 ---
 ---